BrentPease1/pease-lab/content/sounds/volunteer.md

 ## Current Volunteers

 Thank you for participating in Sounds of Nature.
-Resources are available if you need assistance with any aspect of volunteering.
+Did you receive an AudioMoth in the mail?
+Please see below for a video on how to deploy it on your property!

+{{% staticref "media/Sounds of Nature Deployment Guide.mp4" "newtab" %}}Sounds of Nature - How To {{% /staticref %}}

 {{% staticref "uploads/Sounds of Nature Citizen Scientist Field Guide.pdf" "newtab" %}}Sounds of Nature Volunteer Field Guide{{% /staticref %}}

+{{% staticref "uploads/Sounds of Nature Deployment Checklist.pdf" "newtab" %}}Sounds of Nature Deployment Checklist{{% /staticref %}}

+{{% staticref "uploads/Sounds of Nature Deployment Datasheet.pdf" "newtab" %}}Sounds of Nature Field Datasheet{{% /staticref %}}

+Additional resources are available if you need assistance with any aspect of volunteering - please [contact us](https://peaselab.com/contact).

 ----
 ----